the best-selling books of all time

 #8

-The Pevensie siblings – Peter, Susan, Edmund, and Lucy – stumble into the enchanting land of Narnia through a wardrobe, only to find it under the rule of the White Witch.
-Guided by Aslan, the noble lion, they embark on a heroic quest to bring back peace to Narnia.
+The Pevensie siblings stumble through a wardrobe and into the enchanting land of Narnia, only to find it under the rule of the White Witch.
+Guided by Aslan the noble lion, they start a heroic quest to bring peace to Narnia.

 “Wrong will be right, when Aslan comes in sight, At the sound of his roar, sorrows will be no more, When he bares his teeth, winter meets its death, And when he shakes his mane, we shall have spring again.”

-Narnia represents Christianity through the use of symbolism and allegory (Aslan as Christ, White Witch as Satan, etc).
+Narnia reflects Christianity through symbolism and allegory (Aslan as Christ, White Witch as Satan, etc).

 She: A History of Adventure